Fellowships and Study Abroad

 Each semester, AIFS offers up to 2 semester scholarships of $5000 to outstanding students from under-represented groups.
 Applicants must demonstrate high academic achievement and/or participate in community service activities.
 Diversity Abroad Achievement Scholarships can only be used for AIFS programs.

 SIT Study Abroad awards need-based scholarships and grants.
 Average awards range between $500 and $5,000 for semester programs, and between $500 and $3,000 for summer programs.
 SIT Study Abroad Scholarships and grants are available to all students accepted into an SIT Study Abroad program irrespective of citizenship, national origin, or home school.
 SIT does not require a separate scholarship application for each scholarship fund; accepted eligible students will be evaluated for all funds in which they are eligible.
-For information on SIT’s scholarships, please click here.
+Please visit SIT’s scholarship website for additional information.